 (2) Also measure SPS on a standard disc AC reference insulator energized with DC stress within the DC field at the same location and over the same period of a few years to obtain SPS2;

 In order to prevent large-scale pollution flashover outages, three types of measures were conducted in past decades.
 The first was long-term onsite pollution severity measurement on different kinds of insulators in different regions.
 A pollution classification map was thereby created in 2011 and revised in 2014.
 Second, an artificial pollution test was developed to simulate the flashover process under natural pollution in all key aspects, i.e. chemical composition of the pollution, levels of soluble and non-soluble salts, and coefficients to reflect different insulator profiles.
 Finally silicone rubber composite insulators with reliable long-term electrical and mechanical performance were applied widely on overhead lines.
 At substations, improved RTV coatings were applied.

 Through these various initiatives, the overall impact on preventing pollution flashover accidents in China has been extraordinary.
 In spite of continuing severe environmental pollution over the past decade, large-scale pollution flashover outages have been successfully eliminated.
-For example, the trip-out rate caused by pollution flashover dropped significantly from 0.12/100 km/yr in 2001 to only 0.001/100 km/a in 2012 and thereafter (see Fig. 13).
+For example, the trip-out rate caused by pollution flashover dropped significantly from 0.12/100 km/yr in 2001 to only 0.001/100 km/a in 2014 (see Fig. 13).